KoroLev2512/MWS/README.md

 ## Status

-At the moment the project is in the process of refactoring from Ajax to React.js.
+At the moment, the project is under development.
+We are testing the MVP version.

 ## Contacts